 Here are five steps to setting financial goals so that you reach your destination.

 Before creating a financial plan, you need to understand your goals.
 Of course, most of us want to save for retirement.
 And if you have children, you're likely thinking about a college savings plan.
 But do you want to buy a home within the next five years?
 Are you planning to buy a car at the end of this year?

 It's important to think about your short-term goals, as well as those long-term, big-ticket items.
 Perhaps you want to finance a trip to Thailand, or take your parents out for an expensive dinner for their anniversary.

-"Write your goals down on a piece of paper and get them in front of your adviser," Woodford suggests.
+"Write your goals down on a piece of paper and get them in front of your advisor," Woodford suggests.
 The more specific you can be, the better.
 That ensures your plan reflects all of your goals.

 While recording your goals, make sure they are SMART goals: Specific, Measurable, Achievable, Relevant, and Timely.
 A goal to save for that trip to Thailand can be made SMARTer with a detail-oriented eye.
 For instance, you could write: "Save $2,000 total for the Thailand trip by putting $115 monthly into my travel savings account over the next 18 months."

 Goals needs to be prioritized and quantified.
 After you've pulled together all of your financial information and you've made a list of goals based on that data, you're ready to prioritize.